SOFTWARE RESTRICTION POLICY

-Software Restriction Policies ( SRP ) description is Group Policy-based feature that identifies software programs running on computers in a domain, and controls the ability of those programs to run.
-Software restriction policies are part of the Microsoft security and management strategy to assist enterprises in increasing the reliability, integrity, and manageability of their computers.
+Software restriction policies ( SRP ) description is group policy based feature that identifies software programs running on computers in a domain, and controls the ability of those programs to run.
+Software restriction policies are part of the security and management strategy to assist in increasing the reliability, integrity, and manageability of the computers.

-Software restriction policies provide administrators with a Group Policy-driven mechanism to identify software and control its ability to run on the local computer.
-These policies can be used to protect computers running Microsoft Windows operating systems ( beginning with Windows Server 2003 and Windows XP Professional ) against known conflicts and safeguard the computers against security threats such as malicious viruses, Trojan horse programs and unauthorized users.
+Software restriction policies provide administrators a highest authority to identify software and control its ability to run on the local computer.
+These policies can be used to protect computers running operating systems against known conflicts and safeguard the computers against security threats such as malicious viruses, Trojan horse programs and unauthorized users.
 You can also use software restriction policies to create a highly restricted configuration for computers, in which you allow only specifically identified applications to run.
-Software restriction policies are integrated with Microsoft Active Directory and Group Policy.
-You can also create software restriction policies on stand-alone computers.
+Software restriction policies are integrated with active directory and group policy.
+You can also create software restriction policies on stand alone computers.

 Administer Software Restriction Policies.